sourcegraph/handbook/content/departments/technical-success/ce/team-culture/working-with-customers.md

 #### 6. Transferring Trial ticket to Support Engineering

 In some cases, tickets originating from trial support may require additional guidance from our Support Engineers.
 In such cases, the Customer Engineering (CE) team should create a post in #discuss-customer-support to request a Support Engineer (SE) to take ownership of the ticket.
 Once the SE has confirmed, the CE can transfer ticket ownership from themselves to the appropriate Support Engineer (SE).

--To transfer the ticket from Slack, select `...` under the `Home` tab in Support Agent, select transfer, and select the appropriate Support Engineer (SE)
+To transfer the ticket from Slack, select `...` under the `Home` tab in Support Agent, select transfer, and select the appropriate Support Engineer (SE)

+Before transferring a ticket to support please ensure that you include the following information as an internal note:

+- Customer details
+- Link to the specific issue
+- Detailed summary of the issue or question
+- Consequences of not taking the desired action
+- Any time considerations and their significance
+- Any additional relevant information that can assist u

+Ways to add these internal notes:

+- **Slack:** In Support Agent, under `home` > `Your current chats` > select the dropdown `Options`, and `Add Ticket Notes`

+- **Zendesk:** In Zendesk, in the view `Trial Customers`, you can select your existing ticket, `Apply Macro`, select `Customer Support Ticket Request`, and add the internal notes.

+Check out our [best practices](https://handbook.sourcegraph.com/departments/technical-success/support/process/support-agent-customer-slack-channels/#best-practices) to learn more about how to enagage with support, to create a postive customer experiance!